-As required in 40 C.F.R.
-Part 51, Subpart O ("Miscellaneous Plan Content Requirements"), the following funding resources are available to DDOE (and MWAQC, as appropriate) to help carry out the SIP obligations: Title V permit fees (20 DCMR § 305), CAA Section 105 federal grant funds, CAA Section 103 federal grant funds, and the District's local match.
+Explanation: As required in 40 C.F.R.
+Part 51, Subpart O ("Miscellaneous Plan Content Requirements"), the following funding resources are available to DOEE to help carry out the SIP obligations: Title V permit fees (20 DCMR § 305), CAA Section 105 federal grant funds, CAA Section 103 federal grant funds, and the District's local match.
 Funding from the District Department of Transportation (DDOT) is used to fund Transportation Related Air Pollution Program (TRAPP) efforts.
 DDOT receives federal allocations from the Federal Transit Administration (FTA) and Federal Highway Administration (FHWA) to fund TRAPP.
 Funding from fees for motor vehicle inspections is collected by the District of Columbia Department of Motor Vehicles to implement the vehicle inspection and maintenance program.

 These funding resources are available as of the date of this infrastructure SIP submission and are expected during the five years following the submission.
-DDOE does not anticipate any serious challenges to the continued acquisition of these funds.
-DDOE anticipates both adequate personnel and funding to meet any changes in resources for implementation of the 2010 SO2 NAAQS.
+DOEE does not anticipate any serious challenges to the continued acquisition of these funds.
+DOEE anticipates both adequate personnel and funding to meet any changes in resources for implementation of the 2015 ozone NAAQS.